MiaoHaoSunny/URCL/README.md

 # Reference

-If you use AutoCTS for your research, please cite the following paper.
+If you use URCL for your research, please cite the following paper.
 <pre>
 @article{miaoicde24,
   author       = {Hao Miao and Yan Zhao and Chenjuan Guo and Bin Yang and Zheng Kai and Feiteng Huang and Jiandong Xie and Christian S. Jensen},